jakebathman/tailwindcss-uk-docs/source/docs/background-color.blade.md

 ## Hover

-To control the background color of an element on hover, add the `hover:` prefix to any existing background color utility.
+To control the background colour of an element on hover, add the `hover:` prefix to any existing background colour utility.
 For example, use `hover:bg-blue-500` to apply the `bg-blue-500` utility on hover.

-@component('_partials.code-sample', ['class' => 'text-center'])
+@component('_partials.code-sample', ['class' => 'text-centre'])
 <button type="button" class="bg-blue-500 hover:bg-blue-700 text-white font-semibold px-4 py-2 rounded">
   Hover me
 </button>